 We can easily swat away these pesky flies when they deliver painful bites, but other animals aren’t as lucky.
 If you’ve ever observed groups of horses, you may spot them frequently flicking their tails upwards or shuddering to remove the flies on their body.

-Horse flies prefer to frequent outdoor spaces, but they can still accidentally make their way indoors.
+So, where do horse flies come from, and why are they swarming your backyard?
+They love hanging around ponds and marshes, especially during warmer months when their populations explode.
 If you have livestock or other large animals, horse flies could migrate from those areas into your home.

 According to the Washington State Department of Health, you can prevent horse flies by removing debris from your yard like straw, tree limbs, hay, or grass clippings and mowing your lawn.
 These pests tend to group together in dense grassy areas.

-When bitten by an infected horse fly, a horse will begin to experience anemia, low blood pressure, and general malaise.
+When a horse fly carrying disease bites a horse, it can lead to symptoms like anemia, low blood pressure, and general malaise.
 Because of the quick onset of this illness, some horses could die without expressing any troubling symptoms.

-There are no medically preventative measures for this disease, so keeping horse flies away from your livestock and animals is key to keeping them safe.
-While they may not spread anything to humans, their painful bite can cause an uncomfortable reaction.
+Unfortunately, there are no medically preventative measures for this disease, so keeping horse flies away from your livestock and animals is key to keeping them safe.

 When you’re creating a DIY horse fly trap, the choices are limitless!
 Whether you want to mimic the design of a purchasable option or make something entirely new, we can help you figure out the right alternative.